LiboShen/Typer/README.md

 There are two layers of privacy problem for a tool like Typer.

 1. The voice and text you dictate maybe collected.
-But you can alwasy choose to not use dictation if the subject is too sensitive.
+But you can always choose to not use dictation if the subject is too sensitive.
 Running this speech-to-text model locally could make it bulletproof.
 However, that is a trade-off with the latency and memory footprint.

 2. A much bigger problem.
 For such tool to do a better job, it needs the context through the accessibility API.
 And this API is much more powerful than most people would think.

 When you grant accessibility permissions to a dictation app, you're giving it:
-- Access to read all window content
+- Access to read all window content (even from applications running in background)
 - Ability to monitor all keyboard and mouse inputs
 - Permission to control your computer
 - Continuous background monitoring capabilities